 Doing all of this well and knowing how to get it right can be difficult and time consuming.
 Guildhouse is building you a toolkit because we want to help you avoid possible mistakes and answer some of the questions that undoubtedly come up when you are balancing the many aspects of your creative practice.
 We have consulted some of our favourite experts for their advice and asked industry leaders to share their experiences, especially what they have learned, on their way to building a sustainable practice.

-Over the coming months, through this site, we will publish guides that we have developed to help you master the fundamentals of your business, and our interviews with the experts to give you an insight into the many aspects of and opportunities within a creative practice – some you may not have considered.
+We have published guides that we have developed to help you master the fundamentals of your business, and our interviews with the experts to give you an insight into the many aspects of and opportunities within a creative practice – some you may not have considered.

-This is your toolkit, so if there’s something you would like to see included, or know a great resource you think is worth sharing, get in touch with us at firstname.lastname@example.org.
+This is your toolkit, so if there’s something you would like to see included, or know a great resource you think is worth sharing, get in touch with us at: firstname.lastname@example.org

 What you can already access:

 Some fantastic resources already exist and while not all information is free, the information available through the following links can be invaluable – and perhaps save you money in the long run.

 ARTS SOUTH AUSTRALIA

 Arts South Australia has a program of funding and grants to assist artists and arts organisations.

 Arts Law provides free or low-cost information, advice and resources to the arts sector.
 Their website is full of information sheets, articles, case studies and more across all areas of law pertaining to visual art, craft and design.